 The foundational ideals of democracy – collective representation, accountability, transparency – quickly degenerate into an unchecked proliferation of redundant mechanisms.
 Bureaucracies expand exponentially, forming endless committees, subcommittees, and regulatory frameworks that multiply without purpose or effectiveness.
 Deficit spending becomes habitual, pandering openly for votes rather than addressing genuine public needs.
 Democratic practice drifts away from public interest, driven by myriad special interest groups, each siphoning resources and attention toward contradictory goals, effectively paralyzing society’s capacity for meaningful action.

-Democracies, originally founded on collective idealism, thus degrade into fragmented, atomized entities, their vitality drained by relentless redundancy.
-Society’s belated realization of redundancy’s cancerous nature often arrives too late, leaving few options other than painful and aggressive interventions – interventions that societies perpetually delay until catastrophe forces their hand, repeating a tragic, predictable cycle
+Collective idealism was originally founded on shared ideas, but with forced diversity there was little commonality, forcing systems to degrade into fragmented, atomized entities, their vitality drained by relentless redundancy.
+Society’s belated realization of redundancy’s cancerous nature arrives late, leaving few options other than painful and aggressive interventions – interventions that societies perpetually delay until catastrophe forces their hand, repeating a tragic, predictable cycle.

 It is too late to repair, too late to protest; criticism itself is suppressed, negated by ideological fiat.
 This triumphant cancer, this metastatic confusion between growth and life, goes on unchecked, convinced that the host exists solely for its voracious consumption, heedless that its survival marks nothing more profound than the terminal irrelevance of its host.